Bypass-Resistant Safety Devices Ensure Effective Machine Guarding

 OSHA standard 29 CFR 1910.212 identifies a variety of machines usually requiring point of operation guarding.
 ANSI B11.x specifications apply to all machines and equipment and include many definitions and performance criteria on the use of interlocked guarding and light curtains.
-NFPA 79 and ANSI/RIA R15.06 also address safeguarding requirements, as do ISO 13849-1 and IEC 62061.
+NFPA 79 and ANSI/RIA R15.06 also address safeguarding requirements, as does ISO 13849-1 and IEC 62061.

 Some end-users also include additional requirements to safely monitor all removable guarding, regardless of the method of removal or opening.
 This exceeds the requirements of the various safety standards.

-Whether the guarding is fixed, removable, adjustable, mounted to a machine or installed as a perimeter barrier, safety switches are available to detect their presence.
+Whether the guarding is fixed, removable, adjustable, mounted to a machine, or installed as a perimeter barrier, safety switches are available to detect their presence.
 The machine cover, screen, Plexiglas window, gate and/or guard door can all be monitored to protect personnel from machine hazards.